ColumPaget/Alaya/README.md

 	-cert:  Certificate for SSL (HTTPS).
 This can be a certificate chain bundled in .pem format.
 	-ciphers:		List of SSL ciphers to use.
 	-dhparams:		Path to a file containing Diffie Helmann parameters for Perfect Forward Secrecy.
+  -pfs:         Use Perfect Forward Secrecy.
+Will not generate Diffie Helmann parameters unless -dhgenerate is supplied too
 	-client-cert:		Settings for SSL client certificate authentication.
 Three levels are available: 'required' means a client MUST supply a certificate, but that it may still be required to log in through normal authentication. 'sufficient' means that a client CAN supply a certificate, and that the certificate is all the authentication that's needed. 'required+sufficient' means that a client MUST provide a certificate, and that this certificate is sufficient for authentication.
 	-verify-path:		Path to a file, or a directory, containing Authority certificates for verifying client certificates.
 	-cgi:   Directory containing cgi programs.
 These programs will be accessible even though they are outside of a 'chroot'